stufit2002-eng/ChemEagle/README.md

 ### Benchmarking
 Benchmark datasets, predictions, and ground truth can be found in our [Huggingface Repo](https://huggingface.co/datasets/CYF200127/ChemEagle/blob/main/Dataset.zip).

-## 🤗 Chemical information extraction using [ChemEAGLE.Web](https://huggingface.co/spaces/CYF200127/ChemEagle)
+## 🤗 Chemical information extraction using [ChemEAGLE.Web](https://app.chemeagle.net/)

-Go to our [ChemEAGLE.Web app demo](https://huggingface.co/spaces/CYF200127/ChemEagle) to directly use our tool online!
-(Note: The web demo only supports graphic input now.
-And it uses the default API version "2024-06-01".)
+Go to our [ChemEAGLE.Web app demo](https://app.chemeagle.net/) to directly use our tool online!
+(Note: The web demo only supports graphic input now.)

 When the input is a multimodal chemical reaction graphic:
 ![visualization](examples/reaction9.png)